 Colorectal cancer screening: How to detect the tumor?

 Early detection of colorectal cancer is very important in the process of healing from the disease.
-Indeed, the more the tumor is detected at an advanced stage, the more the patient has chances of being cured.
+Indeed, the more the tumor is detected at an advanced stage, the more the patient has a chance of being cured.

 Colon tumor treatment in Istanbul